Step 6: Testing & Validation

 For instance, let’s envision you are developing an employee travel system.
-Including tests like searching for flights, booking hotel rooms, and comparing car rental prices would all be scenarios to include in the testing phase.
+Searching for flights, booking hotel rooms, and comparing car rental prices would all be scenarios to include in the testing phase.
 Taking that idea to the next level, creating personas allows your coverage to include overlooked populations.
 For example, one persona could be someone who uses a screen-reading application, either built into certain devices or installed separately.
 Then, you would run all the scenarios listed above using available screen-reading applications.
 Other possible personas could include people who use hearing aids, persons with limited dexterity, and others who may require large or high-contrast fonts and displays.

 The more your testing can mimic potential users, including users with disabilities, the better your final product will be.
-Thorough testing early on could reduce time-to-market for subsequent updated or new releases as you establish a mechanism for testing, reporting, and addressing the findings that this type of testing methodology can reveal.
+Thorough testing early on could reduce time-to-market for subsequent updates or new releases as you establish a mechanism for testing, reporting, and addressing the findings that this type of testing methodology can reveal.

 Check Compatibility of Screen Readers and Other Assistive Technology

 If possible, ensure interoperability by testing with all the AT devices commonly used by the people who will use your product.
 Particularly in the case of screen readers, your testing should be comprehensive.
 Use the same task list for users with and without disabilities, and thoroughly exercise the interface, navigating by several different methods to accomplish each task.

 One thing to keep in mind is your testers' level of expertise compared to your expected users.
 Not every AT user knows how to use the most advanced features of their AT products.
 So while it's okay to have more advanced AT users test highly sophisticated or complex products, be sure to ask users to also test the more basic functions.